Marc Kinchen and the MK DUBs. The legendary House music producer - From Detroit, USA. Yes, Detroit!

 His deep basslines combined with chopped-up vocals are then added to the musical pot which are musical hooks that make an MK production instantly recognizable during his career from the early to middle 1990s; and a blueprint for the sound of New Jersey’s Todd Edwards.

 “MK's use of vocals became the cornerstone of my musical style.
-I can say with 100% certainty, without MK's influence, there would be no Todd Edwards.
+I can say with 100% certainty, that without MK's influence, there would be no Todd Edwards.

 The musical elements of MK's work were very different from other producers at the time.
 His tracks were soulful but had something more... perhaps they were more futuristic.”
 Todd Edwards - Todd Edwards speaking about Marc Kinchen